foxfriends/conartist/server/README.md

 Just tell me to do it.
 I don't know how to set up another person for my Heroku, and don't really feel like figuring it out.

-The URL for the production server is this: `https://con--artist.herokuapp.com`
+The URL for the production server is this: `https://con--artist.herokuapp.com`.

+Currently the production build is running with all CORS origins enabled.
+This should be removed when convenient, as it is not secure at all.

 ## The GraphQL file